 Australia’s economy is diverse, it has mining, finance, manufacturing, tourism, and agriculture.
 Among the mentioned, its mining industry stands out.
 The land down under is abundant with precious metals.
 It belongs to the top 10 producers of gold, silver, and copper.
 It also mines coal and it’s one of the biggest exporters.

-As of present, there is an estimated 60,000 OFWs in Australia.
-Filipinos can take advantage of the in-demand jobs in Australia such as IT/computer programmers, educators/preschool teachers, automotive technicians, engineers, mining, nurse, and medical doctors.
+As of present, there are an estimated 60,000 OFWs in Australia.
+Filipinos can take advantage of the in-demand jobs in Australia such as IT/computer programmers, educators/preschool teachers, automotive technicians, engineers, mining, nurses, and medical doctors.

-Australia is located South of Manila, Philippines.
-From Manila, it will take you 7 hours and 55 minutes to reach Sydney by airplane.
+Canberra, Australia is located 6286 KM (3905.94 Miles) southeast of Manila, Philippines.
+From Manila, it will take you 7 hours and 55 minutes to reach Canberra by airplane.
 The country’s official currency is the Australian Dollar (AUD).
-1 Australian Dollar is equivalent to 37.27 pesos.
+1 Australian Dollar is equivalent to 37.27 Philippine Pesos, depending on the currency exchange rate.

 There you go, guys!
 First of all, thanks to these countries for giving job opportunities thereby giving a better future and home to our overseas Filipino workers (OFWs).
 Thanks also to the manpower agencies in the Philippines for assisting our job seekers get a job in these countries.